Sudan mobilises army as South claims key oil field

 With South Sudan in turn accusing Sudan of bombing a village on the southern side of their 1,800-km (1,200-mile) border, U.N.
-Secretary-General Ban Ki-moon and the United States called for an end to clashes that threaten to spark a full-blown conflict.
+Secretary General Ban Ki-moon called for an end to clashes that threaten to spark a full-blown conflict.

-South Sudan, which seceded in July, has been locked in an increasingly bitter dispute with the North over the fate of the formerly joint oil industry and other issues as fighting has escalated in the ill-defined border region.
+South Sudan, which seceded in July, has been locked in an increasingly bitter dispute with the north over the fate of the formerly joint oil industry and other issues as fighting has escalated in the countries' ill-defined border region.

 South Sudan's army (SPLA) on Tuesday attacked Heglig, a disputed area containing an oilfield that accounts for about half of Sudan's 115,000 barrel-a-day output.
-The South's army claimed to be holding the oil wells.
+The South's army claimed to be holding the oil wells on Wednesday.

-"There is no doubt that Heglig area and the oil wells are under control of the SPLA," South Sudanese military spokesman Philip Aguer said, adding that the North's air force had bombed SPLA positions in Heglig and other areas.
+"There is no doubt that Heglig area and the oil wells are under control of the SPLA," South Sudan military spokesman Philip Aguer said, adding that the north's air force had bombed SPLA positions in Heglig and other areas.

 A Sudanese official said he expected the fighting would hit oil output.